thejholloway/earth-observation-workshop/README.md

-# How to use satellite imagery data for statistical analyses
+# R code to use satellite imagery data for statistical analyses
 Materials for Earth observation data for official statistics workshops 2018

 This repository contains workshop code and html files I prepared for the Earth Observation data for official statistics workshop hosted by the United Nations and held in Bangkok, June 2018.